A Word from the President

 Finally, the foundation is a solid legal background that allows the house to rest securely and sustainably within our community.
-Outside of the house, our neighbors are like-minded organizations, other chapters, the Wikiverse and, of course, the Wikimedia Foundation.
+Outside of the house, our neighbours are like-minded organisations, other chapters, the Wikiverse and, of course, the Wikimedia Foundation.

 (Galleries, Libraries, Archives and Museums)